 “…You see, in the final analysis it is between you and God; it was never between you and them anyway.”
 Mother Teresa

 “For I know the plans that I have for you – says the Lord – plans for good and not for calamity to give you a future and a hope.”
 Jeremiah 29:11 Old Testament

-You have my permission to share my articles and or video presentations with anyone you believe could benefit, however please attribute me as being the author of the article (s) video presentation (s), and provide a link back to the article (s) on Second Chance to Live.
+You have my permission to share my articles and or video presentations with anyone you believe could benefit, however, I maintain ownership of the intellectual property AND my articles, video presentations and e Books are not to be considered OPEN SOURCE.
+Please also provide a link back to Second Chance to Live.
 In the event that you have questions, please send those questions to me.
 All questions are good questions.
-Thank you.
 I look forward to hearing from you.
-Copyright 2007 -2015.
+Copyright 2007 -2017.